Nabindenepali/Moltin-Angular-App/README.md

-# eCommerce App For Moltin
+# Angular 2 App For Moltin

 App using Angular2 for Frontend and Moltin as the Backend and API provider.